uplink42/etmv2/README.md

 #Unit Tests

 First create an identical database and configure it on /config/database.php.
-Change the application enrvironment to 'testing' in index.php and browse to /ciunit_controller
+Change the application enrvironment to 'testing' in index.php and browse to /ciunit_controller in your browser.
+You must run the test seeder file (in the correct database!) before every test run.
+You can write unit tests in /application/tests.

 #To-do: